 In our offices we usually get the question, can I keep my car if I file bankruptcy?
 In the following article we will answer this and other related questions on the subject.

-At Ortiz & Ortiz our New York City bankruptcy lawyers have been serving the community for 50 years.
+At Ortiz & Ortiz our New York City bankruptcy lawyers have been serving the community for over 30 years.
 As financial and bankruptcy experts we can help put together a plan for you.
 Do not hesitate to contact us and let us know your case.

 Can I really keep my car if I file for bankruptcy in 2021?